Carlo Maria Viganò: Excommunication

 On 20 June 2024, Viganò announced on Twitter that the Disciplinary Section of the Dicastery for the Doctrine of the Faith had initiated a canonical criminal trial against him for schism.
 Viganò was accused of making "public statements resulting in a denial of the elements necessary to maintain communion with the Catholic Church: denial of the legitimacy of Pope Francis, breaking of communion with him, and rejection of the Vatican Council II."
 Viganò referred to the charges as a "badge of honour" and called the Second Vatican Council an "ideological, theological, moral, and liturgical cancer," of which "the Synodal Church" is a "necessary metastasis".

 Commenting on the affair, Cardinal Secretary of State Pietro Parolin said that "Viganò has taken some attitudes and some actions for which he must answer"; he also told journalists "I am very sorry because I always appreciated him as a great worker, very faithful to the Holy See, someone who was, in a certain sense, also an example.
 When he was apostolic nuncio he did good work.
 I don't know what happened."

 Viganò said that he did not recognise the authority of the Dicastery's prefect, nor Pope Francis's authority, and refused to take part in the proceedings.
 Several days later, Viganò accused Pope Francis of heresy and schism, calling for his removal from the Chair of Saint Peter "which he has unworthily occupied for over 11 years"; he also reiterated his rejection of the Second Vatican Council.

 On 5 July 2024, the dicastery announced that Viganò had been found guilty of schism and had thus been excommunicated latae sententiae.
 Viganò retained his title of "archbishop" but his excommunication, as a matter of canon law, means that he is not permitted to hold positions within the church, celebrate Mass publicly, or administer sacraments.
 Viganò was not punished with the loss of clerical state (laicization).

-Viganò is the fourth bishop of the Catholic Church to be excommunicated for schism since the Second Vatican Council, the others being Ngô Đình Thục (in 1976 and then again in 1983, reconciled with the church before death), Marcel Lefebvre (1988), and Emmanuel Milingo (2006).
+Viganò is the fifth bishop of the Catholic Church to be excommunicated for schism since the Second Vatican Council, the others being Ngô Đình Thục (in 1976 and then again in 1983, reconciled with the church before death), Marcel Lefebvre (1988), Antônio de Castro Mayer (1988) and Emmanuel Milingo (2006), and before the Second Vatican Council, Carlos Duarte Costa (1945).

+Viganò subsequently announced that he wanted to continue celebrating the Mass and the other sacraments; not recognizing the validity of the excommunication.